awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 If using the Fargate launch type, this parameter is optional\.
 If using the EC2 launch type, you must specify either a task\-level memory value or a container\-level memory value\.
 If you specify both a container\-level `memory` and `memoryReservation` value, `memory` must be greater than `memoryReservation`\.
 If you specify `memoryReservation`, then that value is subtracted from the available memory resources for the container instance on which the container is placed\.
 Otherwise, the value of `memory` is used\.
 The Docker daemon reserves a minimum of 4 MiB of memory for a container, so you should not specify fewer than 4 MiB of memory for your containers\.
-The Docker daemon reserves a minimum of 4 MiB of memory for a container, so you should not specify fewer than 4 MiB of memory for your containers\.
 If you are trying to maximize your resource utilization by providing your tasks as much memory as possible for a particular instance type, see [Container Instance Memory Management](memory-management.md)\.

 `memoryReservation`